 Example Project: Custom Gantt Colors

-After you logged in to the support area, you can find the example project as download here.
-In the example model, two different custom attributes of type color are used to show useful details in the Gantt chart.
+After login, you can download the example project.
+In that model, two different custom attributes of type color are used to show useful details in the Gantt chart.
 At first, the custom attribute Targeted Startdate is declared for the category Production Orders.
 In the example model, twelve orders (one for each production batch) are scheduled without a scheduled start date.
 Thus, the simulation tries to run the orders as fast as possible.
 The custom attribute is used to show the targeted day on which each order should start.
 The first four orders should start on day one and are colored in blue (#3366CC), Orders 5 to 8 should start on day two and are colored in green (#99CC33), Orders 9 to 12 should start on day three and are colored in brown (#CC9933).
 The color input is given in the order list using the Hex code.

 If the color scheme in the Gantt chart is set to Targeted Startdate, the user can easily identify if the targeted dates to start the batch can be kept.